How to deal with negative triggers

 • Shame: embarrassment, humiliation, etc.

 Try and find the closest word possible to describe how you feel.
-This is not about judging the emotion, just identifying it.
+This is not about judging the emotion.
+You are just putting a label on it to illuminate the relationship between your body and your mind.
+Once you found the right word, move onto the next step.

-What are the things that you feel you’re not getting?
+You need to approach this step from a place of genuine curiosity.
+Be honest with yourself.
+What are the things you feel you are not getting?
 What is the need that isn’t met?

 • Acceptance